colmbaston/advent-of-code/README.md

 # Advent of Code

 My solutions to [Advent of Code](https://adventofcode.com/about) puzzles, written in Rust.
-I tend to optimise for code quality rather than fast puzzle completion time.
+I tend to optimise for code quality, preferring to engineer elegant and efficient solutions to problems rather than racing to get to the answer ASAP.
+This repository contains solutions for all 250 puzzles released to date, 25 per year from AoC 2015-2024.

 Each year's puzzles are organised into a Cargo workspace consisting of one binary crate per puzzle.
 Each puzzle's binary (with a few exceptions):